Watermelon: Cultivation

 Major pests of the watermelon include aphids, fruit flies, and root-knot nematodes.
 In conditions of high humidity, the plants are prone to plant diseases such as powdery mildew and mosaic virus.
 Some varieties often grown in Japan and other parts of the Far East are susceptible to fusarium wilt.
 Grafting such varieties onto disease-resistant rootstocks offers protection.

 The US Department of Agriculture recommends using at least one beehive per acre (1 acre per hive) for pollination of conventional, seeded varieties for commercial plantings.
 Seedless hybrids have sterile pollen.
 This requires planting pollinizer rows of varieties with viable pollen.
 Since the supply of viable pollen is reduced, and pollination is much more critical in producing the seedless variety, the recommended number of hives per acre increases to three hives per acre (1/3 acre per hive).
 Watermelons have a longer growing period than other melons and can often take 85 days or more from the time of transplanting for the fruit to mature.
 Lack of pollen is thought to contribute to "hollow heart" which causes the flesh of the watermelon to develop a large hole, sometimes in an intricate, symmetric shape.
 Watermelons suffering from hollow heart are safe to consume.

-Farmers of the Zentsuji region of Japan found a way to grow cubic watermelons by growing the fruits in metal and glass boxes and making them assume the shape of the receptacle.
-The cubic shape was originally designed to make the melons easier to stack and store, but these "square watermelons" may be triple the price of normal ones, so appeal mainly to wealthy urban consumers.
-Pyramid-shaped watermelons have also been developed, and any polyhedral shape may potentially be used.

-Watermelons, which are called Tsamma in Khoisan language and Makataan in Tswana language, are important water sources in South Africa, the Kalahari desert and East Africa for both humans and animals.
+Watermelons are an important water source in South Africa, the Kalahari Desert, and East Africa for both humans and animals.

-Cultivar groups

-A number of cultivar groups have been identified: